michaelbaudino/addic7ed-ruby/README.md

 * [x] move user agents and languages to a config file
 * [ ] add specs for parsing
 * [ ] Create a `Dockerfile` for the CLI
+* [ ] Add a Bundler after-install hook to notify users that this gem is no longer providing a CLI

 ### Is it working ?